ThxAndBye/ROG-BIOS-update-check/README.md

 `pip install beautifulsoup4`

 ## TODO
-Doesn't work with TUF and ASUS boards yet as they encode the Product ID differently to the HTML of ROG boards.
+- Doesn't work with TUF and ASUS boards yet as they encode the Product ID differently to the HTML of ROG boards.
+I also don't have any non-ROG ASUS board running Windows to test.
+- Implement toast notifications to enable check and notification on system startup.